-Held at the South Towne Expo Center in Sandy, the 2016 UEA Convention delivered much more than just professional development for educators.
+The 2017 UEA Convention & Education Exposition began Oct.
+19 with a series of workshops followed by remarks from the UEA president and the NEA president.
+Held at the at the South Towne Expo Center in Sandy, the 2017 UEA Convention delivered much more than just professional development for educators.
 Parents discovered new ways to engage their children in education and kids experienced hands-on science, math, art and reading activities.

 Thursday Opening Session

-Thursday’s opening session featured remarks from UEA President Heidi Matthews, Utah Governor Gary Herbert and NEA President Lily Eskelsen García.
+Thursday’s opening session featured remarks from UEA President Heidi Matthews and NEA President Lily Eskelsen García.

 UEA President Heidi Matthews